-During 2011 and 2010, the following legislation was passed to design and build a new John Dempsey Hospital and renovate facilities at the UConn Health Center Campus in Farmington to create a landmark health care partnership throughout the region, and stimulate the State's economic growth.
-During July 2011, the Governor signed Public Act 11-75, "An Act Concerning the University of Connecticut Health Center", which increased the statutory authorizations for the UCONN 2000 bonds secured by the State's debt service commitment by \$262,900,000 for a total of \$2,731,900,000; changed certain fiscal year bond authorizations; eliminated a prior provision relating to a hundred million dollar contribution of federal, private or other non-state money; and made other changes and provided for other funding.
-Previously in 2010, PA 10-4, "An Act Establishing the University of Connecticut Health Network and the Connecticut Bioscience Initiative" was enacted, which reallocated the FY10 bond authorization of \$140.5 million over the remaining years of the UCONN 2000 program, reallocated \$25 million from UCHC projects for the design of a new hospital bed tower, provided \$207 million in GO-DSC bond authorizations for the construction of the new tower, and extended the UCONN 2000 program until FY18.
-The initiative is expected to secure the State's position as a national leader in bioscience research and help jumpstart the economy by generating jobs and long-term growth.
-Bioscience Connecticut will allow the Health Center to increase its capabilities for bioscience research, expand its small business incubator facilities, add more scientists, and increase medical and dental school enrollment by 30 percent to meet future workforce needs.
+In July 2011, Governor Dannel P. Malloy signed Public Act 11-75, "An Act Concerning the University of Connecticut Health Center", the Bioscience Connecticut initiative, which increased the statutory authorizations for the UCONN 2000 bonds secured by the State's debt service commitment by \$262,900,000 for a total of \$2,731,900,000; changed certain fiscal year bond authorizations; eliminated the prior provision relating to the \$100 million contribution of federal, private or other non-state money; and provided for funding to renovate research laboratory space and create additional business incubator space.
+The initiative is expected to secure the State's position as a national leader in bioscience research and help jumpstart the economy by creating construction jobs immediately and generating long term sustainable economic growth based on bioscience research, innovation, entrepreneurship and commercialization.
+The Connecticut Bioscience Initiative will allow the Health Center to increase its capabilities for bioscience research, expand its small business incubator facilities, add more scientists, and increase medical and dental school enrollment by 30 percent to meet future workforce needs.

-Additionally on August 25, 2011, at a ceremony on the Storrs Campus, Gov. Dannel P. Malloy signed Public Act 11-57 calling for creation of a world-class Technology Park on the Storrs Campus to serve as a cornerstone for a new Connecticut research triangle.
+Additionally on August 25, 2011, at a ceremony on the Storrs Campus, the Governor signed Public Act 11-57 calling for creation of a world-class Technology Park on the Storrs Campus to serve as a cornerstone for a new Connecticut research triangle.
 The Technology Park is expected to generate hundreds of new jobs in Connecticut, encourage new business growth, and leverage millions of dollars in federal and private research funding.
 The Technology Park work will be linked to UConn's Health Center in Farmington including the Connecticut Bioscience Initiative, and to the work being done in New Haven by Yale and others across the State.
 On August 26, 2011, the State Bond Commission authorized the release of \$18 million in State General Obligation bonding to cover the project's initial design and development costs.
 The extension of North Hillside Road to Route 44 in Storrs will allow the development of up to one million square feet of research, technology and academic space, on a 300-acre parcel in the North Campus consistent with the University's long-range Master Plan.
 It is expected to be operational by 2015.
 The Technology Park will provide important incubation space for entrepreneurs with innovative ideas who would benefit from guidance by faculty experts in the field.
 A 2007 feasibility analysis for the park indicated that with new developments at the University occurring since UCONN 2000 began - such as significant growth in research, and a mature system for technology transfer and commercialization - UConn was in a strong position to support a successful technology park in Storrs.
-University President Herbst stated that building a Technology Park at UConn is an important next step that will help create jobs and promote Connecticut's long-term economic growth.